shubham5027/Hash_IT_Hackthon_Finance_Stock_Market_Model/README.md

       -d = detached mode
       -p = port mapping <local host >:<container host>

+4. Use command -
+    "docker ps" to check if a container is running or not

       URL for APP deploy on docker : https://drive.google.com/file/d/1uEdPxrN7HikjR5XxN0u_6jOOfBLX90KC/view?usp=sharing